anoushka10/Medical-Information-System/README.md

 # Medical-Information-System
-Medical Information system website codes, add database on your localhost
+Medical Information system website codes.
+Add tables on your system for each page accordingly.
+Run on licalhost.